 Currently the county's population and the capabilities of the one licensed general acute care facility do not support the establishment of trauma centers of other specialty care centers in Tuolumne County.
-In March of 2004, the Tuolumne County Trauma plan was approved by the State EMS Authority.
+In May 2023, the Tuolumne County Trauma plan was approved by the State EMS Authority.
 Contracts with Memorial Medical Center, Doctors Medical Center (Modesto), U.C.
 Davis Medical Center (Sacramento), and Oakland Children's Medical Center (Oakland) to provide trauma care services for patients from Tuolumne County are established.
 Air transport is routinely used for transporting patients who need specialized services directly from the field or through inter-facility transfer to specialty centers in the Sacramento and San Francisco Bay areas and to non-designated higher-level facilities in the central valley.

-COORDINATION WITH OTHER EMS AGENCIES: Mountain Valley EMS Agency, San Joaquin County EMS Agency, and Sacramento County EMS Agency
+COORDINATION WITH OTHER EMS AGENCIES: Mountain Counties EMS Agency, Stanislaus EMS Agency, San Joaquin County EMS Agency, and Sacramento County EMS Agency.